Keith-S-Thompson/show_c_types/README.md

 This should generate a new file with a `.json` suffix.
 (Run `make clean` first if necessary, e.g., if you've edited the `Makefile`.)

+If you run the `show_c_types` program manually, it will write its results to standard output.
+The program accepts command-line arguments of the form `key=value`, and will record those arguments in the `"configuration"` node (see below).

-The contents of the output file are subject to change in future releases.
-The configuration record shows the version number of this program.
+The contents of the json output are intended to be human-readable and self-explanatory, but they're subject to change in future releases.
+The output consists of a single array, each element of which is a single object with no nested sub-objects.
+Each element contains exactly one member with key "node_kind"; the value is currently one of the following:

+- `"comment"`
+- `"configuration"`
+- `"integer_type"`
+- `"floating_type"`
+- `"type"`
+- `"header"`
+- `"predefined_macros"`

+The "configuration" record shows the version number of this program, currently `"2012-10-22"`.

 If you've run this on a system for which I don't already have results in the `results` directory, please e-mail the generated `*.json`